ustaxcourt/ef-cms/docs/operations/sealing-items-in-lower-environments.md

 ### In Production

-The `sealCaseInteractor` makes a call to a new dispatcher that has been made available.
+The `sealCaseInteractor` makes a call to a new dispatcher that has been made available in the codebase.
 This dispatcher, `sendNotificationOfSealing`, only runs if the current environment is production.
 If the environment is not production, it does nothing.

 This dispatcher publishes a message to an SNS topic called `seal_notifier` that also only exists in production.
 Its message is simply the `docketNumber` in a stringified JSON object.
 When we are [able to seal individual documents](https://github.com/flexion/ef-cms/issues/4252), we may opt to also include a `docketEntryId` in order to seal that document in a lower environment.